 R. Scott Decker

 Scott Decker, Ph.D., retired from the FBI after a career investigating everything from stolen property to international terrorism.
 He began as a Special Agent on the streets of Boston’s Charlestown, an insular neighborhood spawning generations of bank robbers.
 Following September 11, 2001, he transferred to counterterrorism; most notably applying his doctorate in genetics to help solve the country’s deadly anthrax attacks.
 In 2009, he was awarded the FBI Director’s Award for Outstanding Scientific Advancement.
-His first narrative non-fiction book, Recounting the Anthrax Attacks: Terror, the Amerithrax Task Force and Evolution of Forensics in the FBI, is due for publication in the fall of 2017.
+His first narrative non-fiction book: Recounting the Anthrax Attacks: Terror, the Amerithrax Task Force and Evolution of Forensics in the FBI, is due for publication in the spring of 2018.